-Regeneron and other sponsors are supporting nearly 5,000 schools.
-Over 15,000 educators and an estimated 5 million students have access to program resources.
+Regeneron and other sponsors are supporting over 5,400 schools, including 95 full districts or geographic cohorts.
+Over 62% of our schools are Title I eligible.
+Over 17,000 educators and over 5 million students have access to program resources.

 Sponsor a School

 Help us bring quality STEM resources to high schools!
-It costs $500 to fund one high school in the U.S. for an academic year ($1,000 for schools outside the U.S.).
 Individuals or organizations can sponsor one or several high schools, or schools can sponsor themselves.

 Educator Guides supplement at least one of the articles in each issue of Science News and provide different types of student exercises for a teacher to choose from.